somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

  - improved nonlinear modelling power

-Ultimately, the development of the `NLSIG-COVID19Lab` was motivated by research needs, in that, it illustrates the power of the nlogistic-sigmoid neural pipeline. `NLSIG-COVID19Lab` provides an optimization workflow with functions to make modelling and monitoring the COVID-19 pandemic easier and reliable.
-Notably, on the contrary, instead of engaging in false prophecy or predictions on the cumulative growth of an ongoing growth phenomena, whose source is both uncertain and complex to be encoded in current mathematical models [@christopoulosEfficientIdentificationInflection2016;@matthewWhyModelingSpread2020], this software package makes projections by means of:
+Ultimately, the development of the `NLSIG-COVID19Lab` was motivated by research needs, in that it illustrates the power of the nlogistic-sigmoid neural pipeline. `NLSIG-COVID19Lab` provides an optimization workflow with functions to make modelling and monitoring the COVID-19 pandemic easier and reliable.
+Notably, instead of engaging in false prophecy or predictions on the cumulative growth of an ongoing growth phenomena, whose source is both uncertain and complex to encode in current mathematical models [@christopoulosEfficientIdentificationInflection2016;@matthewWhyModelingSpread2020], this software package makes projections by means of:

 - two-dimensional perspective metrics: Y-to-Inflection Ratio (YIR, Here Y = Infections or Deaths); X-to-Inflection Ratio (XIR, Here X = Time in Days) for robust monitoring of the growth-process being modelled in an area or locale of interest.